Duet3D/DSF-APIs/pydsfapi/README.md

 # pydsfapi
 Python interface to access DuetSoftwareFramework.
-It requires at least Python 3.5.

-# Installation
+## Installation
-This package contains a `setup.py` so it can be installed easily with `distutils`.
+This package contains a `setup.py` so it can be installed with `python3 setup.py install`.

-## Examples
+## Usage
-See included `examples.py` for some usage examples.
+See included `examples/` folder for various use cases.

+## License
+All files of `pydsfapi` are licensed under LGPLv3.